spotted hyenas mating and having sex in the wild

 • They can sprint at 60 km/h and keep up a speed of 40 to 50 km/h over 5km.

 • They kill their prey by biting chunks out of it and targeting major blood vessels as it runs.
-Mostly healthy, adult antelope can escape from a single hyena but working together as a team dramatically increases their hunting access.
+Mostly healthy, adult antelopes can escape from a single hyena, but working together as a team dramatically increases their hunting access.

-• If two of them hunt wildebeest calves they are five times as successful as one operating alone.
-One of the team will distract the mother while the other grabs the calf.
+• If two of them hunt wildebeest calves, they are five times as successful as one operating alone.
+One of the team members will distract the mother while the other grabs the calf.

 • Where clans are large and there is competition from other predators, they gorge themselves as fast as possible.
 One of them can eat 15 kg of meat at a sitting.